 WorthPointe has the second-highest number of clients out of our top Austin financial advisors round-up.
 With an account minimum of $500,000, you’ll still need to be wealthy to work with this popular firm.

 WorthPointe is a self-proclaimed boutique financial planning firm with just three certified financial planners (CFPs) and no CPAs on staff.
 The company was formed in California as Oncubic in 2007, and changed to its current name as of 2013.
 Owned by Christopher P. Van Slyke and Anthony Ferreira, WorthPointe operates in California, Wyoming and Texas.
-The company has over $434 million in assets under management and serves over 500 clients according to its Form ADV (SEC paperwork).
+The company has over $494 million in assets under management and serves nearly 500 clients, according to its Form ADV (SEC paperwork).